College and graduate school

 Robert Wedgeworth visiting my personal library and archive.
 A friend since high school, Bob served as executive director of the American Library Association and president of the International Federation of Library Associations.
 You can also watch a video about this library/archive

 A panel of leaders of the African Liberation Support Committee (ALSC) and the African Heritage Studies Association (AHSA) in New York City.
-Left to right: Owusu Saudaki, Abdul Alkalimat, James Turner, Amiri Baraka, Leonard Jefferies, Gene Locke, Ron Walters, and an unidentified sister.
+Left to right: Owusu Saudaki, Abdul Alkalimat, James Turner, Amiri Baraka, Leonard Jefferies, Gene Locke, Ron Walters, and Lynn Dozier.
 In New York City.
 In 1974.
 See also the flyer for this event.
 (34)

 With Trevor Munroe, then General Secretary of the Workers Party of Jamaica, during a conference on the Caribbean that we organized at Fisk University.
 In 1973.
 See also the documentation for this event.

 At a post-lecture reception for Harold Washington, shortly before he annouced his candidacy for Mayor of Chicago in 1983.
 As head of African American Studies at the University of Illinois, I invited him to speak on campus.
 From left to right William Warfield, Abdul Alkalimat. and Harold Washington.
 See also the website devoted to him.

 At the "Malcolm X: Radical Tradition and Legacy of Struggle" conference in New York City.
 More than 2,500 scholars and activists from 20 states and 15 countries gathered to make and hear 115 presentations.
 Left to right, seated: Margaret Burroughs, John Henrik Clarke, Augusta Kappner, Betty Shabazz.
 Left to right, standing: James Cone, C. Eric Lincoln, bell hooks, Alex Haley, Roscoe Brown, Lez Edmond, Amiri Baraka, Abdul Alkalimat, William Sales, Joe Wood.
 In 1990.